j3channel/StreamElementsWidgets/README.md

 We've created some Widgets that you can integrate with your own StreamElements overlays!

 ## Channel Points
-Widgets will interact with your Channel points!
+Widgets that will interact with your Channel points!

 **Sound Player** - Will play sounds when channel points are redeemed.